-Site Locate and design buildings in such a way that their longitudinal axis is parallel to the predicted direction of the flood flow.

-Site Locate and design buildings and extensions so that flooding will cause minimal damage to the structure and its contents, including raising floor levels, using water resistant materials and raising electrical fittings and wiring above the nominal flood protection level.
+Design buildings so that their longitudinal axis is parallel to the predicted direction of the flood flow.
+Design buildings and extensions that minimise flood damage to the structure and its contents, including raising floor levels, using water resistant materials and raising electrical fittings and wiring above the nominal flood protection level.